Podcast: Play in new window | Download

 Just as John Holt writes, we have to trust each child to follow their learning paths, so they can maintain their curiosity and go out into the world to do meaningful things for their lives.

-As homeschool parents, we have a unique opportunity to tailor our children’s education to their individual needs, interests, and learning styles.
+As homeschool parents, we can tailor our children’s education to their individual needs, interests, and learning styles.

-By leaning into child-led learning, we can enable our kids to take ownership of their education and their lives, fostering a deep sense of curiosity, autonomy, and toward their learning.
+By leaning into child-led learning, we can enable our kids to take ownership of their education and lives, fostering a deep sense of curiosity and autonomy toward their learning.

 Breaking free from the constraints of traditional schooling is liberating.